Sons of the Neon Night: Development

+Filming

 On 25 September 2017, filming of a snowing scene took place outside Windsor House, despite being 30 °C, in which Lau took part in.
 On 28 September 2017, the film held its first press conference, where director Mak and cast members Sean Lau, Tony Leung Ka-fai, Gao Yuanyuan and Michelle Wai attended.
 A two-minute behind-the-scene featurette, the teaser film poster and various character photostills were released.
 It was also revealed the film crew constructed a 1:1 replica of Causeway Bay in Huizhou for the shooting of the film's large scale opening.

 On 27 March 2018, it was reported that production for the film has officially wrapped up after eight months of filming, with another two minute behind-the-scene featurette being released.

+Post-production

 By August 2020, it was reported that the budget had ballooned from HK$200 million to HK$400 million, making it the most expensive Hong Kong production to date.